alickbass/CodableFirebase/README.md

 end
 ```

-Note that this requires CocoaPods version 36, and your iOS deployment target to be at least 8.0:
+Note that this requires CocoaPods version 36, and your iOS deployment target to be at least 9.0:

 ### Carthage (iOS 9+)

-You can use Carthage to install SwiftyJSONModel by adding it to your Cartfile:
+You can use Carthage to install CodableFirebase by adding it to your Cartfile:

 ```swift
 github "alickbass/CodableFirebase"